 Sport and Active Lifestyle

 Students can access the Colleges newly refurbished Fitness Suite upon completion of an induction, allowing them to work on personal health and fitness.
-Jack Medhurst, the College Sport Maker is also on-site to provide a range of sport and physical activities.
+Daniel Collinson, the College Sport Maker is also on-site to provide a range of sport and physical activities.
 Everything from football to dance, and swimming to skiing and snowboarding!
 There’s something for everyone!

 Plus, students can also access the facilities at Fleming Park Leisure Centre at a discounted rate.
 This includes a swimming pool, tennis courts, table tennis, trampolining and more!
 College organised activities can include: